 While you could cook on the stovetop, the heat level will never be as consistent as the oven.
 Brown the meat in a Dutch oven, so you can go straight from the stove to the oven when the time comes.

 5. Cook your brisket in the slow cooker.

-Brisket is a tough cut of meat the benefit from braising in liquid over a long period, to achieve maximum tenderness.
-Not only is it a natural fit for the slow cooker, but after the initial prep work, it's a hands-off affair.
+Since brisket is a tough cut of meat, it benefits from braising in liquid over a long period to achieve maximum tenderness.
+Not only is it a natural fit for the slow cooker, but after the initial prep work it's also a hands-off affair.